 - Support you in the creation of a personal study plan – complemented with study guidance and tips

-This course covers provides comprehensive coverage of the PMQ syllabus aligned to the Body of Knowledge 7.
+This course provides comprehensive coverage of the PMQ syllabus aligned to the Body of Knowledge 7.
 The PMQ syllabus contains:

 - 11 learning outcomes (above)